 Bennett will face No. 2 seed Dasha Vidmanova of Georgia, who advanced to the final with a 4-6, 6-2, 6-2 win over Julia Fliegner of Michigan.

-As with the other women's semifinal, this looked to a mismatch when Vidmanova, who has had the most difficult route to the semifinals, took a 4-1 lead in the first set.
+As with the other women's semifinal, this looked to be a mismatch when Vidmanova, who has had the most difficult route to the semifinals, took a 4-1 lead in the first set.
 But Fliegner began to find her range, while Vidmanova retreated into defending, with Fliegner winning five straight games to take the set.

 Vidmanova, now 331 in the WTA rankings after four Pro Circuit titles this summer and fall including a W50 title earlier this month in Miami, didn't doubt she could reverse her slide.